 Don't expect this every time, but in a very dramatic way, God intervened!
 An earthquake shook the place, breaking the prison open.
 God can intervene many ways.
 Corrie ten Boom was delivered out of a German concentration camp by a simple clerical error.
 If God doesn't seem to be intervening, know that God is not done using you in the situation that He's given you.
 If God allows you to die for His name's sake, then the ultimate deliverance is about to take place... just let the Lord get the glory!
-See Philippians 1:20-21; Il Timothy 4:6-8.
+See Philippians 1:20-21 (Paul wrote to the Philippians from another prison); Il Timothy 4:6-8.